sangtvo/Customer-Churn-Analysis/README.md

 AUC = 84.46% | AUC = 83.77%
 Accuracy = 81.40% | Accuracy = 80.17%

-Between the two models, the best parsimonious model would be the step-wise model despite a lower accuracy than the base model.
+Between the two models, the most parsimonious model would be the step-wise model despite a lower accuracy than the base model.
 This model is preferrable since it only includes the least variables that are highly significant with a lower AIC score.

 Decision Tree
 ---